 - How responsive are they?

-- Do they have soft skills you’re looking for?
+- Do they have the soft skills you’re looking for?
 Always look for an employee that is a good team player, flexible, communicative, honest, and resourceful.

 Over to You

 By surrounding yourself with the right people and automating your business processes, you will finally be able to focus on the big picture and work on those aspects of your job you really like.

 Article written by: